VisruthSK/BigNum/README.md

 ##### State

-You have to use environments to get state in S7 (again, see package)--but I have it on very strong authority that a stateful S7 is being thought of.
+You have to use environments to get state in S7 (again, see package)--but I have it on strong authority that a stateful S7 is being thought of.
 Don't quote me on that.

-S7 marries (most of) the flexibility of S3 with (most of) the formality of S4.
-I find it strikes a perfect middle ground which makes it easier to dictate what objects of type `<T>` can and can't do.

 ### BigNum